-FCG began charging MDWASD its approved tariff rate in August 2009.
+Since we had not approved the 2008 Agreement, FCG began charging MDWASD its general service tariff rate in August 2009.
 In September 2009, MDWASD stopped paying the tariff rate in full and began remitting payment for only the previously agreed to 2008 Agreement rate.
-MDWASD claims that it has since been placing the difference between the tariff rate and the 2008 Agreement rate into a private escrow account.
+MDWASD claims that it has since been placing the difference between the tariff rate and the 2008 Agreement rate into a separate, private account.

-On December 14, 2009, MDWASD filed its own petition for approval of the 2008 Agreement with FCG.2 In its petition, MDWSD requested that the Commission find that it lacks jurisdiction over the 2008 Agreement executed by MDWSD and FCG.
-Alternatively, MDWSD requested that if the Commission does find it has jurisdiction, that it approve the 2008 Agreement and order FCG to refund to MDWSD the difference between the 2008 Agreement rates and the current tariff rates now being charged to MDWSD by FCG.
-The Commission is scheduled to address the jurisdictional question in Docket No. 090539-GU at the October 26, 2010 Agenda Conference.
+On December 14, 2009, MDWASD filed its own petition for approval of the 2008 Agreement with FCG.2 In its petition, MDWSD requested that we find that the Commission lacks jurisdiction over the 2008 Agreement executed by MDWSD and FCG.
+Alternatively, MDWSD requested that if we found we did have jurisdiction, that we approve the 2008 Agreement and order FCG to refund to MDWSD the difference between the 2008 Agreement rates and the current tariff rates now being charged to MDWSD by FCG.
+We are scheduled to address the jurisdictional question in Docket No. 090539-GU at the October 26, 2010 Agenda Conference.